Full course description

 - This course qualifies for 10 CEUs.

-This 4-week module is designed to provide a comprehensive and practical introduction to the principles and practices of Appreciative Inquiry and strengths-based change.
+This 4-week session is designed to provide a comprehensive and practical introduction to the principles and practices of Appreciative Inquiry and strengths-based change.
 Topics include:

 - Understanding the principles and theory behind Appreciative Inquiry